skweezee/Examples/demo__TEI2019/README.md

 * An Arduino (with optional Skweezee shield) with running Skweezee sensing code
 * A computer running Processing, including the Skweezee for Processing library

-Download the Processing sketch and run.
+Download the Processing sketch ‘demo__TEI2019.pde’ and run on your computer.

 ## How To Play